EliteLoser/Finance/README.md

 It looks at all 14-day periods, or as close to it as my algorithm based on date math, allows and then I simply sort out the extremities.

-This is where I get the CSV file: https://finance.yahoo.com/quote/%5EGSPC/history/
+This is where I used to get the CSV file, it appears no longer available for free download as of 2021-06-12: https://finance.yahoo.com/quote/%5EGSPC/history/

 Look here for some code examples of how you can do this (requires patience or fast hardware...): https://github.com/EliteLoser/Finance/blob/master/SnP500/snp500-14-dagers-analyse.txt